Eutropios/WarMAC/docs/source/cli/average.rst

 .. option:: -p, --platform <platform>

-   Specifies which platform to fetch item's orders for.
+   Specifies which platform to fetch the item's orders for.
 It can be one of pc, ps4, xbox, or switch.
 By default, the platform that the orders are fetched for is PC.

 .. option:: -t, --timerange <days>